-The services and supplies expenditures for the quarter were lower than budgeted expectations but in line with historical patterns.
+The services and supplies expenditures for the quarter were slightly higher than budgeted expectations but is expected to be lower than budgeted expectations at the end of the year.

 Property Taxes and Debt Payments

 The first payment of property taxes/assessments for Somky and Jamison Canyon properties are paid in December.
 The second payments will be paid in April.
 Debt service payments and State Revolving Fund loan principal and interest have been made according to schedule.